1. Who may participate in Hawks Basketball?

 5. How do I go about registering my child for Hawks Basketball?

 Registration is done online via waitlist.
-Waitlist Registration will open Monday August 9, 2019 and closes September 9th.
+Waitlist Registration will open in August and close in September.
 All players must be registered and on the wait list to attend evaluations.

 PLEASE NOTE: Putting your child on the waitlist DOES NOT guarantee a spot on a Hawks Basketball Team